GabrielPastorello/ImageToPDFConverter/README.md

 # Image To PDF Converter
 Converts multiple images into a single PDF using Python

-### To properly execute the NBA Shot Chart Generator:
+### To properly execute the Image To PDF Converter:

 Download Python version 3 and PIP